Royal Mail and

 The Windsor Framework

-The Windsor Framework, the agreement between the UK and the EU amending the Northern Ireland Protocol and the legal instruments which sit beneath it, including but not limited to statutory guidance, comes into effect from 31 March 2025.
+The requirements for the Windsor Framework, the agreement between the UK and the EU amending the Northern Ireland Protocol and the legal instruments which sit beneath it, including but not limited to statutory guidance, came into effect on 1 May 2025.
 We would encourage customers to familiarise themselves with the requirements.
 The Windsor Framework does not affect goods movements from Northern Ireland to Great Britain or from Northern Ireland to Northern Ireland.

-The Windsor Framework will come into effect from 31 March 2025.
-The regulations for sending goods from Great Britain to Northern Ireland will change.
+The requirements for the Windsor Framework came into effect on 1 May 2025.
+The regulations for sending goods from Great Britain to Northern Ireland have changed.
 Customers sending goods must provide additional data depending on whether the parcel is a Business to Consumer (B2C), Consumer to Consumer (C2C), Consumer to Business (C2B) or Business to Business (B2B).

-We continue to work with the Government to ensure that goods from Great Britain to Northern Ireland will continue to flow smoothly and efficiently throughout the transition.
-We will work with you to ensure we are well placed to manage the impact of any required changes.
+We continue to work with the Government to ensure that goods from Great Britain to Northern Ireland will continue to flow smoothly and efficiently.

 Please follow these links for the latest government updates: